abarchi/git-continuous/Rewriting-History/README.md

 So when you got your repository, your branch master and few commits you can log your commits :

-We are going to amend the commit with the message "append description of the commit command".
+We are going to amend the commit with the message "append description of the commit command" or the commit with the message that you want.

 Let's do :